Why Are My Feet Swollen? Causes of Swollen Feet

 Lymphedema is a condition that results in fluid build-up when the lymph system of the body is blocked or damaged.
 Cancer and cancer treatment are two potential causes of lymphedema.
 When lymph fluid is trapped, your legs, feet, and arms may swell.
-Certain exercises can help move lymph throughout the body.
+Lymphedema treatment involves performing certain exercises to help move lymph throughout the body.
 Lymphatic massage is another treatment for lymphedema.
 A pneumatic compression device is a machine that pumps air into a sleeve placed over an arm or a leg.
 The pressure exerted on the limb facilitates the movement of lymph and helps relieve swelling.

 What Is Chronic Venous Insufficiency?

 Blood travels back to the heart with the help of one-way valves in veins that assist the forward movement of blood.
 These valves may become damaged with aging or when people sit or stand for long periods of time.
 Damaged valves may cause chronic venous insufficiency, a condition in which blood pools in the lower legs, causing swelling in the legs and feet.
 Deep vein thrombosis (DVT) is another common cause of chronic venous insufficiency.
 Tumors and vascular malformations are other less common causes of chronic venous insufficiency.
 Chronic venous insufficiency symptoms include skin discoloration, swollen blood vessels, and swelling in the extremities.